Ryūjin, Wakayama

-Ryūjin (龍神村, Ryūjin-mura) was a village located in Hidaka District, Wakayama Prefecture, Japan.
+was a village located in Hidaka District, Wakayama Prefecture, Japan.

 Population

 As of 2003, the village had an estimated population of 4,416 and a density of 17.31 persons per km^{2}.
 The total area was 255.13 km^{2}.

 History

 On May 1, 2005, Ryūjin, along with the town of Nakahechi, the village of Ōtō (both from Nishimuro District), and the town of Hongū (from Higashimuro District), was merged into the expanded city of Tanabe.

 Attractions

 A big tourist attraction is the local Ryujin Onsen founded in 7th century.